 Milan Mrksich can do 100 times better than that.
 A biomedical engineer and chemical biologist at Northwestern University, he has developed a process that can assess up to 100,000 compounds a day.
 He calls his turbocharged tool Samdi, for self-assembled monolayers for desorption ionization.
 He also has a startup, Samdi Tech Inc., that will run these tests for a fee for academic and commercial researchers.

 "Samdi is the first label-free assay that can be performed at high throughput," Mr. Mrksich says.

 Emre Toker (BS ’84) has been appointed managing director of the Skandalaris Center for Entrepreneurial Studies at Washington University in St. Louis.
 Toker most recently served as entrepreneurship senior mentor-in-residence at the University of Arizona’s Eller College of Management.

 An accomplished entrepreneur, Toker is the founder or co-founder of five Arizona- and California-based technology companies.

-“We are ecstatic that Emre Toker has accepted our offer to lead the Skandalaris Center,” said the univeristy's provost H. Holden Thorp (PhD ’89), also a graduate of Caltech.
+“We are ecstatic that Emre Toker has accepted our offer to lead the Skandalaris Center,” said the university's provost H. Holden Thorp (PhD ’89), also a graduate of Caltech.
 “With his passion for innovation and proven ability to develop, nurture and successfully launch startup enterprises, I am certain that he has the vision and ability to harness the creative energy of the university and the community to further our efforts to become a vibrant hub for entrepreneurship.”